 Open topic with navigation

-Synergy .NET assemblies run under the .NET Framework CLR or the Mono CLR rather than the Synergy Runtime, but some Synergy runtime functionality is required for Synergy .NET.
-This is supplied by runtime libraries that must be referenced in Synergy .NET projects.
+Synergy .NET assemblies run under a .NET CLR rather than the Synergy Runtime, but some Synergy runtime functionality is required for Synergy .NET.
+This is supplied by runtime libraries that are required and are automatically referenced in Synergy .NET projects.
 See Synergy runtime libraries for more information.